 The interest rates offered are generally lower than those offered by banks, reflecting the greater level of security associated with a government investment.
 Kiwi bonds are available only to New Zealand residents.

-If you are a New Zealand resident and would like to know more about Kiwi bonds, further information is available in the Product Disclosure Statement (dated 10 November 2016) and the current application form (issue number 105, updated 24 February 2017).
+If you are a New Zealand resident and would like to know more about Kiwi Bonds, further information is available in the Product Disclosure Statement (dated 6 December 2017) and the current application form (issue number 105, updated 6 December 2017).

 Registrar Contact Details for Kiwi bonds